hydroffice/hyo2_soundspeed/docs/user_manual_setup.rst

 Currently, the *NOAA Tools* flag is mainly used for NCEI format output.
 When NOAA tools flag is on:

-* In the *Setup* tab, The default institution is not editable.
+* In the *Setup* tab, the default institution is not editable.
-* In the *Metadata* dialog, The vessel name is not editable
+* In the *Metadata* dialog, the vessel name is not editable
 * During NCEI files exporting, the NOAA-specific project naming format is enforced.

 Sound Speed Manager - SIS v4 interaction